 The first 1,000 days

-A baby's experiences in their first 1,000 days of life — from conception to age 2 — can have a lifelong effect on their health and wellbeing.
-Making sure your child has what they need in their early years will help set them up for a healthy life.
+- A baby's experiences in their first 1,000 days can have a life-long effect on their health and wellbeing.

 What is 'the first 1,000 days'?

-The first 1,000 days refers to a child's life from the moment they are conceived until they have reached 2 years of age (24 months).
-This is a time when their brain, body and immune system grows and develops significantly.
+The first 1,000 days refers to a child's life from conception until they reach 2 years of age (24 months).
+This is a time when their brain, body and immune system grow and develop significantly.

-Research shows that a pregnant mother's health, nutrition and stress levels can have an effect on the future of her baby.
-After the baby is born, their own physical environment, nutrition and relationships can have a lifelong impact on their health and wellbeing.
+During pregnancy, your health, nutrition and stress levels can have an effect on your baby's future.
+After your baby is born, their physical environment, nutrition and relationships can have a lifelong impact on their health and wellbeing.

 - healthy food